-The users can access the operational info through the graphical user interface ("DSS.01.- DSS GUI" user administration graphical user interface) and the system displays the result in the appropriate format.
+The users can access the operational info through the graphical user interface ("DSS.01.
+DSS Dashboard") and the system displays the results in the appropriate format.
+To this end the historical information stored in the "CAM.03.
+Virtual asset repository" is accessed though the "CAM.01.
+CAM services" and processed by "DSS.02.
+DSS processing services".

-Figure 56 MOD.BU.DSS.
-Access decision support information - data access
+Figure 58 MOD.BU.DSS.
+Access decision support information